allanVvz/AntRoute-TSP/README.md

-# Travelling Salesman Problem – ANTTRIP
+# Travelling Salesman Problem – AntRoute

 A concise ACO-based solver for the Travelling Salesman Problem.